 What to do this week

-Click here for a list of museums, historic sites, tours, live theaters, shopping and more that can make your day away from the beach a fun one.
+OFF-THE-BEACH: Things to do when it's not a beach day.
+Museums, historic sites, tours, live theaters, shopping and more that can make your day away from the beach a fun one.

 Check out recent photos from our visitors below.